 “Appen embodies the artisan spirit in China.
 We pay attention to every little detail.”

 Danny Duan, VP of China Business Development, joined Appen in January 2017 as we opened our office in Beijing.
-We recently talked to Danny about AI trends in China, the reasons for expanding into the Chinese market, and the value we’re delivering to local clients.
+We recently talked to Danny about AI trends in China, the reasons for expanding into the Chinese market, the growing artificial intelligence market in China and the value we’re delivering to local clients.

 Q: What is the AI and machine learning market like in China?